Vignesh-Thangamariappan/DeviceUtility/docs/pull_request_template.md

 ## What's New

-### Context:
+### Context

-Context of what this change is and why it was made
+Provide a clear overview of the context behind this change and the reasons for its implementation.

-### Proposed Changes:
+### Proposed Changes

-What's new on the PR?
-What are the updated you have done?
-Keep it concise
+Summarize the key changes introduced by this pull request in a concise manner.

-### Deployment/Consumption Considerations:
+### Deployment/Consumption Considerations

-AnyConsiderations for Release.
-Should it be targeted to specific set?
-Do we need a Feature Flag?
+Discuss any specific deployment or consumption considerations that reviewers and stakeholders should be aware of.
+If applicable, address whether this change should be targeted to a specific audience or if a feature flag is needed.

-### Validation:
+### Validation

-How can the reviewer validate your changes?
+Outline how the reviewer can validate the changes effectively.
+Include details about functional testing, UI/UX checks, performance verification, and any other relevant validation procedures.

-### Rollback:
+### Rollback

-What to do incase there is an issue because of this change?
+In case unforeseen issues arise due to these changes, provide step-by-step instructions on how to roll back to the previous state.
+Ensure clarity on reverting code, configuration changes, and any associated processes.

-## Checklist before requesting a review
+## Checklist Before Requesting a Review

+Please ensure the following before submitting the pull request for review:

-- [ ] I have performed a self-review of my code
+- [ ] Conducted a comprehensive self-review of the code changes.
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] Included thorough tests, especially if this involves a core feature.
-- [ ] Do we need to implement analytics?
+- [ ] Considered the implementation of analytics, if required.
-- [ ] My changes generate no new warnings
+- [ ] Ensured that the code generates no new warnings.
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] Confirmed that both new and existing unit tests pass successfully on your local environment.
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Verified that any dependent changes have been integrated and released in downstream modules.

+Your attention to these points will greatly facilitate the review process and contribute to a successful merge.